technofocus-pte/agntcAIaccdepth/Day 1/Day-1-Build-Agents-with-Copilot-Studio/Ex-4-autonomous-capabilities.md

     >
     >![image](media/im24.png)

-44. You will get a message showing "Nomination Agent successfully sent the nomination summary to your email.
-Please check your email."
-Check the email of the current user.
+45. Check the email of the current user.
 You will see the email from the agent

     ![image](media/im25.png)